 Education is an interesting phenomenon in Nigeria.
 The national education curriculum we have in schools today was started in the 19th Century by foreign and local Christian missionaries.
 The first schools in Nigeria were Baptist Academy (1855); CMS Grammar School (1859); Methodist Boys High School (1878) and Methodist Girls High School (1879), all in Lagos.
 There were no Muslim equivalents anywhere in the country.
 In fact, for Muslims to attend such schools up to the 1960s they had to convert to Christianity.
 It was then more convenient for these converts to bear the Christian equivalent of their Muslim name to prove their commitment to the new faith.
 Double first names like Joseph Yusuf, Moses Musa and Solomon Sule or David Bashir, Marie Maryam and Edward Mustafa are relics of that era.
 Now that certain Muslims in Nigeria have acquired Christian-centred Western education are they now trying to make it pro-Islam?

 It is now a humiliation to the senses that through mechanisms of political domination that the very foundation of education in Nigeria, Christianity, is being kicked out of the national academic curriculum while IRS and AS remains as subjects.
 It is not as if Christianity is going out of fashion or Arabic is a fashionable international language.
 How did the education chiefs come up with such a policy and what for?
-Please, those who claim the only reason for such policy is the “structural Islamisation” of Nigeria through education system, at least in a hegemonic sense, can be forgiven.
+Please, those who claim that the only reason for such policy is the “structural Islamisation” of Nigeria through the education system, at least in a hegemonic sense, can be forgiven.
 Is any other sense or perspective as important?

 Islamic voluntary organisations (IVOs) that operate in Nigeria have always been routinely overlooked or underestimated by Christians.
 Most IVOs are educational and intended at proselytisation and revival.
 They get funding from federal, state and local governments, rich Middle East nations, other foreign donors and local donors.
 I cannot give any figures on the estimated or actual amounts of money IVOs receive in donations, however, considering the mosques and centres built, conferences held and attended, scholarships offered, training provided, visible overheads and ceremonial expenses the total sum [annually] has to be staggering.
 However, since the effectiveness of these IVOs are not centred on material achievement but consciousness building, the Christian South and Christian others are naturally oblivious to it.